Tablo: 2011–present: Return, solo career and Epik High comeback

 On September 27, 2012, YG officially announced through yg-life.com that Epik High would have their comeback in October 2012, after a three-year hiatus as a group.
 Their first single, "춥다" ("It's Cold"), featured SBS's K-pop Star finalist Lee Hi and was released on October 9, while their comeback album, titled 99, was released on the 19th.
 On December 30, 2012, during the SBS Gayo Daejun, Tablo joined fellow Epik High bandmate Mithra Jin, Dynamic Duo and Simon D for Cypher 2012, a remix of popular hip hop tracks of the year, to much acclaim.

 In October 2013, Tablo joined KBS variety show The Return of Superman with his daughter Haru.

 On April 21, 2014, Tablo returned as radio DJ.
 His show's name is Tablo's Dreaming Radio.
 He was the DJ for this same program until 2016.

 In March 2014, Tablo carried out a collaboration with China's top female singer Bibi Zhou.

 On October 18, 2014, Epik High released their music video for "Born Hater", after the video was delayed by YG due to the Pangyo Techno Valley Festival Tragedy.
-The track is from their eighth album, SHOEBOX, and features a myriad of hip hop artists including Beenzino, Verbal Jint, Mino of WINNER, along with B.I and Bobby of iKON.
+The track is from their eighth album, Shoebox, and features a myriad of hip hop artists including Beenzino, Verbal Jint, Mino of Winner, along with B.I and Bobby of iKon.

 On August 31, 2015, Tablo released a teaser clip for a collaboration track with American rapper and co-founder of Pro Era, Joey Badass.
 Their collaborated song, "Hood," was released September 5, 2015.

 On January 26, 2017, he collaborated with Gallant and Eric Nam on the single release of "Cave Me In", and music video which was shot in Hong Kong.
 "Cave Me In" premiered worldwide on Zane Lowe's Beats 1 Radio Show and was trending globally on YouTube and Facebook for over 72 hours upon releasing.

+In 2021, he was featured in B.I's song "STAY".

-On September 2022, he collaborated with Jackson Wang for a new track "Imagine" on the hip-pop competition series, Rap Of China.
+In September 2022, he collaborated with Jackson Wang for a new track "Imagine" on the hip-pop competition series, Rap Of China.